 WN: Talk about why you started your journey with Baked Cookie Company

 KD:I have been in the kitchen most of my life.
 Stealing butter from the refrigerator at age 3, perfecting PB&J’s at age 6, baking anything I could from a box as soon as I could read and as soon as my parents let me use the oven on my own.
-And shortly there after, raiding my mother’s cookbooks to make the most ample spread of Christmas Cookies my little hands could produce.
+And shortly thereafter, raiding my mother’s cookbooks to make the amplest spread of Christmas Cookies my little hands could produce.